- 1 Who is Ravi Dubey?

 I wish that I was delusional enough for my future self to come to me.
 And look me in the eye and say that Tere ko pata hai ki teri life kya honi vali hai, do you even know what’s going to happen to you.
 You are going to be a TV actor!
 Do you know that? you’re going to do so many good shows?
 There gonna be some awards down the line.
 You’re going to get married to the most beautiful woman in the world.
 Your life is going to transform completely.
 If I was not realistic in that moment I wouldn’t have committed the most shameful act of my life which was an attempt to end it.

 this moment passed.
 Thankfully I was a failure at that too.
 So I came back home and as time passed.
 My then-girlfriend introduced me to the philosophy of life.
 That basically anchored me completely.
 All of us I believe need a spiritual anchor.
 For me it is Buddhism.
 For you, it could be something else.
 But whenever you have a spiritual anchor it gives you tremendous self-worth.
-And when it gives you a tremendous self-worth you are able to look at not just yourself with a high amount of respect.
+And when it gives you tremendous self-worth you are able to look at not just yourself with a high amount of respect.
 You are able to look at everybody with that same amount of respect.

 Now there’s a book called power freedom in grace and I read it.
 And in that, I read this code which somehow became the bedrock of my life.
-That from where I stand infinity extends in all directions which makes me head of the universe.
+That from where I stand infinity extends in all directions which makes me the head of the universe.
 But from where you stand also infinity exists in all directions.

 Which means that you are also the center of the universe

-From a space where I wanted to end my in my life.
+From a space where I wanted to end mine in my life.
 Because I didn’t think that I was good enough.
 I was here.
 I was thinking that I was the protagonist of my story.
 I was the hero. and I looked at myself as the hero.
 No matter how small the child is no matter how big.
 I would always take it in my stride. look at it in the eye and grab the bull by the horns.

 There was this heroic nature in me which I came face-to-face with.
 And I was very very proud of it.
 That heroic nature kind of became addictive.
 And so much so that I didn’t even want to do parallel lead roles in my shows.
 I would only prove myself at the hero’s role.